elegant-idn/vue.js_test_weather_app/README.md

 ## Deployed Website

-You can access the deployed BreezeBlaze website at [breezeblaze.netlify.app](https://breezeblaze.netlify.app/).
+You can access the deployed website at https://vue-js-test-weather-app.vercel.app/.

 ## Features